The Many Colors of Weed [Complete Guide]

 Related article

-This is one of the reasons why some marijuana plants become dark blue or purple near harvest.
-If the concentration of anthocyanins is low in cold temperatures, carotenoids are likely to appear.
-The result is an array of gorgeous orange/yellow shades.
+This is one reason why some marijuana plants become dark blue or purple near harvest.
+If the concentration of anthocyanins is low in cold temperatures, carotenoids are likely to appear, resulting in an array of gorgeous orange/yellow shades.

 pH & Nutrients